googleapis/java-pubsub-group-kafka-connector/README.md

 #### Cloud Pub/Sub Connector

-A pubsub message has two main parts: the message body and attributes.
-The message body is a [ByteString](https://developers.google.com/protocol-buffers/docs/reference/java/com/google/protobuf/ByteString) object that translates well to and from the byte[] bodies of Kafka messages.
+A Pub/Sub message has two parts: the message body and attributes.
+The message body is a [ByteString](https://developers.google.com/protocol-buffers/docs/reference/java/com/google/protobuf/ByteString) object that translates well to and from the `byte[]` bodies of Kafka messages.
 For this reason, we recommend using a converter that produces primitive data types (i.e. integer, float, string, or bytes schema) where possible to prevent deserializing and reserializing the same message body.